tungm1/QuPath_Glomeruli_Segmentation_Extension/README.md

 ### Note: The final command (sudo reboot) will restart your computer, which is required to complete the installation.

+## Alternative Option
+You can also download the install_cuda.sh file from this repository and run it.
+This will automatically check what Ubuntu version you have and run it. it will still reboot the computer.

 # WORKFLOW INSTRUCTIONS:

 * Currently works for QuPath 0.5.1 on Ubuntu 20.04 and 22.04.
 Simply drag in the .jar file (with Java 17+ installed).
 If running another version, you will not be able to download the executable.
 You should run QuPath via the terminal to see the log output.
 For example, running "/home/USER/Desktop/QuPath-v0.5.1-Linux/QuPath/bin/QuPath".